nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                     }
                     catch (Exception e)
                     {
-                        Console.WriteLine("The following exception was thrown during creation and writing to the file \"{0}\"", path);
+                        Console.WriteLine("The following exception was thrown during creation and writing to the file "{0}"", path);
                         Console.WriteLine(e.Message);
                         return false;
                     }
                 }
                 else
                 {
-                    Console.WriteLine("Can not create file \"{0}\".
+                    Console.WriteLine("Can not create file "{0}".
 File already exists", path);
                     return false;

                 }
             }

-            //Reading a file content using given path to a memory stream private bool ReadFile(MemoryStream OutputStream, string path)
+            //Reading file content by using the given path to a memory stream private bool ReadFile(MemoryStream OutputStream, string path)
             {
                 try